KILTprotocol/docs/docs/chain/collator.md

 There are tree ways to create the session keys.
 We recommend using the curl command on the same host that the node is running or from a host that has an active SSH tunnel with it.
 This way there is no need to add the `--unsafe-rpc-external` argument to the node.
-Nevertheless, the session keys can also be rotated using the PolkadotJS Apps interface.
+Nevertheless, the session keys can also be rotated using the PolkadotJS Apps interface or by directly storing the new key in the node's keystore.

 <Tabs